docker-rpm-builder/docker-rpm-builder/README.md

 # Build native rpm packages through docker.

+**Heavy work in progress, some information may be outdated or not up-to-date yet**

 Why?
 Because plain rpmbuild may be an hassle (the system may became polluted by cross-project deps, and requires the same native system distro as the target package) and [mock](https://fedoraproject.org/wiki/Projects/Mock) may be slow and sometimes painful to debug and configure.

 docker-rpm-builder works on any host distributions that supports [docker](https://www.docker.com/), and is currently tested to build 64 bit Centos 5, 6 and 7 RPM packages, as well as Fedora 20, 21 and rawhide.